What will the programme achieve and why does the current training posts system need to change?

 Developing multi-disciplinary workforce models across London

-Following the examples of other regions, HEE and NHSE/I are looking at how to develop better multi-disciplinary workforce models for London, where appropriate, to realign training capacity to meet patient need as closely as possible, and across all specialties in due course.
-HEE and NHSE/I will be led by service leaders to develop future workforce models.
+Following the examples of other regions, NHS England is looking at how to develop better multi-disciplinary workforce models for London, where appropriate, to realign training capacity to meet patient need as closely as possible, and across all specialties in due course.
+NHS England will be led by service leaders to develop future workforce models.

-Trainees can expect an excellent standard of training and hospital experience.
-Logistically, specialty rotations are sited much closer together in London, making everyday commitments for trainees easier.
+Postgraduate doctors in training can expect an excellent standard of training and hospital experience.
+Logistically, specialty rotations are sited much closer together in London, making everyday commitments for postgraduate doctors in training easier.
 All of this enables London to attract the best healthcare professionals in order to train and build the best workforce possible and improve doctor retention, securing excellent patient outcomes.

 Get in touch